One- and Two-point Source Statistics from the LOFAR Two-metre Sky Survey First Data Release

 Using a smaller value for \texttt{bin\_slop} extends the computing time, obviously.
 Using the default accuracy yields a computing time of a few seconds\footnote{16GB RAM, 2.4 GHz Quad-Core Intel Xeon CPUs, using 7 cores}, when using the $4$~mJy flux density threshold and a random catalogue containing $N_r=20 N_d$ points, whereas using the brute force setting (\texttt{bin\_slop=0}) takes about $70$~minutes.
 However, obtaining the most accurate results possible with {\sc TreeCorr} is still roughly $12$ times faster than using our own brute force algorithm that we used for the purpose to check the performance of {\sc TreeCorr}.

 Nonetheless, it is relevant to test other settings for {\sc TreeCorr}'s accuracy since, using lower flux density thresholds results in a higher number of sources and larger mock catalogues as mentioned in Sect. \ref{sec:onepoint} and \ref{sec:twopoint}.
 Hence, the computational time increases significantly.
 Note also that a brute force estimate of the variance of $\hat w$ scales as $N_r^3$, which poses substantial computational challenges for small flux density thresholds in upcoming data releases (we expect to lower our flux density threshold below $1$ mJy for a cosmology analyis of LoTSS-DR2).
-Fig. \ref{fig:TreeCorr_test2} shows the absolute error of TreeCorr results using values for the \texttt{bin\_slop} of $1$, $0.1$, $0.05$ and $0$.
+Fig. \ref{fig:TreeCorr_test2} shows the absolute error of TreeCorr results, with respect to the brute force algorithm and using values for the \texttt{bin\_slop} of $1$, $0.1$, $0.05$ and $0$.
 Setting the value of \texttt{bin\_slop} to $0.05$ is $\sim 9$ times faster and using a value of $0.1$ is $\sim 24$ faster than using the most exact settings.
 Brute force settings for {\sc TreeCorr} yield an absolute error of about $3.5\times 10^{-5}$ as it is almost constant over the considered separations.